Related Party Transactions

 |9 Months Ended|

-The Company currently leases office space, on a month-to-month basis, in a building owned by Union News of New Haven, Inc., an entity that is controlled and 20%-owned by Jeffrey Villano, the Company’s co-CEO.
-Rent and other facility related charges paid by the Company to Union News for the nine- and three-month periods ended September 30, 2018 were $13,500 and $4,500, respectively, and for the period beginning February 8, 2017 and ending September 30, 2017 and three-month period ended September 30, 2017 were $10,500 and $3,000, respectively.
-Amounts for the 2017 periods only reflect payments made after the Exchange.
-The Company expects to move its operations to a new location, owned by the Company, in the first quarter of 2019.
+Until March 11, 2019, the Company leased office space, on a month-to-month basis, in a building owned by Union News of New Haven, Inc., an entity that is controlled and 20%-owned by Jeffrey C. Villano, the Company’s co-CEO.
+Rent and other facility related charges paid by the Company to Union News for the nine- and three-month periods ended September 30, 2019 were $4,500 and $-0-, respectively, and for the nine- and three-month periods ended June 30, 2018 were $9,000 and $4,500, respectively.
+In March 2019, the Company moved to its operations to a new Company-owned building.
+Accordingly, rental payments are no longer due to JJV.

-For the nine months periods ended September 30, 2018 and 2017, the Company paid $56,250 and $50,200, respectively, to the wife of one of its co-chief executive officers for accounting and financial reporting services provided to the Company.
+For the nine months ended September 30, 2019 and 2018, the wife of one of our executive officers was paid $75,000 and $56,250, respectively, for accounting and financial reporting services provided to the Company.

 The entire disclosure for related party transactions.
 Examples of related party transactions include transactions between (a) a parent company and its subsidiary; (b) subsidiaries of a common parent; (c) and entity and its principal owners; and (d) affiliates.